 The inbuilt to-do manager though is very basic but allows for syncing via your ownCloud or NextCloud calendar.
 You can also sync with Calendar Plus or some other CalDav server.

 You can also add scripts (locally or you can search from a script repository).
 You can even have computations made done in QOwnNotes.

 Help can easily be found by going to Help from within the app.
-There is support on Gitter and IRC or navigate to the online knowledge base page for more help on some of the features of QOwnNotes.
+There is support on Gitter and IRC or navigate to the online knowledgebase page for more help on some of the features of QOwnNotes.

 Simply put, QOwnNotes is a cross between a simple notepad and Evernote plus a to-do list manager.
-And all in all, it does a good job in keeping your notes organized in a very useful manner.
+And all in all, it does a good job of keeping your notes organized in a very useful manner.
 Now that Evernote has gone rogue, you can easily import your notes into QOwnNotes easily.
 But for the majority of people or normal users, it is going to be a bit too much for a note taker or a to-do list manager, the feature may be one too many as it takes a bit of a learning curve to really appreciate the beauty of this app.
 For power users though, I can see how the configurability and the ability to set up your personalized note-syncing system will appeal to them.
 If you appreciate the power of markdown, then you should definitely check out QOwnNotes.